The Ring (magazine): History

 In 1979, the magazine was purchased from Loubet by a group led by Dave DeBusschere and Bert Sugar took over as editor.
 In 1983 Sugar was succeeded by future New York boxing commissioner Randy Gordon.
 By 1984 the publication was reported to be over $1 million in debt and a number of top salaried employees, including Gordon, were let go.
 Nigel Collins of the Ring's defunct sister magazine Boxing Illustrated took over as editor.
 In 1989 The Ring was purchased by Stanley Weston's G.C.
 London Publishing (later known as Kappa Publishing Group), which also published KO Magazine and a number of wrestling publications.
 KO senior writer Steve Farhood became The Ring's editor.
 Weston was a sentimentalist and 52 years after joining The Ring magazine as a stock boy, Weston purchased the magazine that gave him his first job.
 He not only resurrected the magazine from its imminent collapse, he re-established the publication as the definitive source for boxing news.
 An outstanding boxing artist, Weston painted 57 covers for The Ring with his first cover, a painting of Billy Conn, for the December 1939 issue.
 Weston was also a photographer who, according to his own estimate, shot over 100,000 boxing photos—the majority of which are housed in the archives of The Ring magazine.

 Sports and Entertainment Publications, LLC, a subsidiary of Oscar De La Hoya's Golden Boy Enterprises, acquired The Ring, KO Magazine, and World Boxing in 2007.
 The magazine's rankings are recognized as "official" by some in the U.S. media, particularly ESPN.
 While some may see a conflict of interest in a boxing promoter being paymaster of what is essentially a magazine/rankings organization that awards world titles and belts, De La Hoya says that is not the case.
 "These magazines will be held in an editorial trust where they will be operating totally independent of any influence from me or others from the Golden Boy Companies as it relates to editorial direction or content".
 Also there is a 35-member ratings advisory panel, which include many of the media that cover boxing, who would prevent Golden Boy Promotions from using the magazine for self gain.

 The Ring was headquartered in Blue Bell, Pennsylvania until 2011 when it was relocated to Los Angeles.

 The magazine had a sister publication named The Ring Wrestling which came about due to professional wrestling writer Bob Leonard contacting the magazine and expressing that it was too focused on boxing and not giving wrestling enough coverage.
 Nat Loubet served as the editor of the wrestling magazine as well.

+In December 2022, The Ring relocated from Los Angeles to Dubai after discontinuing their regular monthly print issues in the United States.